scverse/spatialdata/README.md

 [![codecov](https://codecov.io/gh/scverse/spatialdata/branch/main/graph/badge.svg?token=X19DRSIMCU)](https://codecov.io/gh/scverse/spatialdata)
 [![documentation badge](https://readthedocs.org/projects/scverse-spatialdata/badge/?version=latest)](https://spatialdata.scverse.org/en/latest/)

 SpatialData is a data framework that comprises a FAIR storage format and a collection of python libraries for performant access, alignment, and processing of uni- and multi-modal spatial omics datasets.
-This contains the core spatialdata library.
+This repository contains the core spatialdata library.
 See the links below to learn more about other packages in the SpatialData ecosystem.

 -   [spatialdata-io](https://github.com/scverse/spatialdata-io): load data from common spatial omics technologies into spatialdata.
 -   [spatialdata-plot](https://github.com/scverse/spatialdata-plot): Static plotting library for spatialdata.